 External Dictionary: This can be encoded in two ways:

-A URI data type with value a URI constructed by combining the URI for the vocabulary (dictionary) and the item code.
+A URI data type with a value constructed by combining the URI for the vocabulary (dictionary) and the item code.
 For example:

 http://registry.iho.int/codelists/locode/2013/1/USNYC for New York City (in the July 2013 edition of UN/LOCODEs list).